operand/agency/README.md

 ```
 _(Note that an empty argument value is considered true.)_

-So a person using the chat UI can discover the available actions in their space
+So a person using the chat UI can discover available actions with:
-with:
 ```
 /help
 ```
-That will broadcast a `"help"` action to all other operators, who will
+This will broadcast a `"help"` action to all other operators, who will
 individually respond with a list of their available actions.
 The returned list
 of actions from the `"Host"` operator, would look something like: